-Join Jonathan Reichental for an in-depth discussion in this video Roles in the data governance domain, part of Introduction to Data Governance.
+Join Jonathan Reichental for an in-depth discussion in this video Roles in the data governance domain, part of Learning Data Governance.

 - The two most important data governance roles…are data owners and data stewards,…but there are other roles.…When asked who has responsibility for data governance…in an organization,…the answer must be everyone.…Much like requiring staff to agree to a code of ethics,…or adhere to particular values,…if an organization employs data governance,…the expectation must be that all staff agree…to support the function of data governance.…What other roles have particular importance…regarding data governance?…There are a range of technology roles,…such as a database administrator,…or a software developer,…both of which, for example,…manage many aspects of creating, reading,…updating and deleting data.…